AdobeDocs/analytics-platform.en/help/guided-analysis/types/frequency.md

 The desired date range for your analysis.
 There are two components to this setting:

-* **[!UICONTROL Interval]**: The date granularity that you want to view trended data by.
+* **[!UICONTROL Interval]**: The date granularity that you want to view trend data by.
 This setting does not impact non-trended views such as Frequency.
 * **[!UICONTROL Date]**: The starting and ending date.
 Rolling date range presets and previously saved custom ranges are available for your convenience, or you can use the calendar selector to choose a fixed date range.